CORRECTED-SNAPSHOT-India stocks, bonds, rupee, swap, call at close

 -------------------------------------

-The benchmark five-year rate down 8 bps at 6.90 percent, while the one-year rate falls 6 bps to 7.62 percent.
+The benchmark five-year swap rate ended down 2 basis points at 7.16 percent, while the one-year rate fell 2 basis points to 7.57 percent.

 CALL MONEY